pkt-cash/pkt-docs/docs/useful_tools.md

 Analytics dashboard covering many aspects of the PKT blockchain including a block explorer, transaction graphs, mining rewards, WPKT transactions and much more.

 ### [Packetscan.io](https://packetscan.io)
-Explore the PKT Cash blockchain with Packetscan.
+Packetscan is a block explorer for the PKT Cash blockchain.
 Look up transactions, blocks, addresess, balances, chain stats and more.

 ### Mining Yield and Performance Calculators
 ### [MinePKT.com](http://minepkt.com/)